Walt Wesley: Personal life

 Wesley's jersey was retired by the University of Kansas and Dunbar High School.
 He was inducted into the Ohio Basketball Hall of Fame, Kansas Hall of Fame, University of Kansas Hall Of Fame, National High School Basketball Hall of Fame, Court of Legends, and the Florida Association of Basketball Coaches.
 He also received the Alpha Phi Alpha fraternity "Jessie Owens Award of Excellence" for athletic and philanthropic accomplishments, awarded at the 104th Anniversary Convention of Alpha Phi Alpha, Las Vegas, Nevada in July 2010.

 In October 2018, Wesley was honored as the Jazz at Lincoln Center Orchestra led by Wynton Marsalis, was commissioned by the Lied Center of Kansas to create a new work honoring 15 KU Basketball Legends.
 The movement created for Walt was "Walt's Waltz".

+Wesley died of leukemia at the H. Lee Moffitt Cancer Center & Research Institute in Tampa, Florida, on March 28, 2024, at the age of 79.